-CoSeC enables, supports and works as part of collaborative computational research communities from across UK Research & Innovation.
+CoSeC drives collaborative computational research communities from across UK Research & Innovation.
 These domain-specific communities are independent and unique but share a common goal to maintain, develop, and curate the research software and data that make up the Digital Research Infrastructure they rely on.
-Together, these communities form a rich landscape, by looking at the grand challenges they focus on a picture of the huge societal, economic and research value they embody can be seen.

 Community Descriptions & Documents